About Me

 Background

+My name is Paul McCarney (he/him).
 My perspective on hunting and conservation has been shaped by a wide variety of experiences and people.
-I have a Ph.D. in Environmental Studies and my research looked at the social and ecological dimensions of wildlife research and management in the Arctic.
-I traveled throughout Canada’s north, across breathtaking landscapes and talked to people about their thoughts and experiences hunting and fishing.
+I have a Ph.D. in Environmental Studies, and my research looked at the social and ecological dimensions of wildlife research and management in the Arctic.
+I travelled throughout northern Canada, across breathtaking landscapes and talked to people about their thoughts and experiences hunting and fishing.

 I’ve spent over 20 years backcountry camping on foot and from a canoe.
-I started hunting as an adult and have been fortunate to hunt a variety of big and small game over the last decade.
+I started hunting as an adult and have been fortunate to hunt a variety of large and small species across the country.

 Connections & Dialogue

 I want to see a future with wildlife on the landscape.
 To ensure a future with healthy wildlife and habitat, we need positive and thoughtful dialogue.
 Conservation is inherently bound up in social and political issues and we need to address these multiple considerations together.
 We cannot separate the human and ecological dimensions of wildlife conservation.
 I believe that wildlife conservation needs to be driven by the best available knowledge, including both science and local knowledge.
-I am interested in the processes we use to create that knowledge.
+I am interested in the processes we use to create knowledge that can support conservation action.

 In Thomas McGuane’s imaginary conversation, the non-hunter and hunter exchange another interaction,